Airbotics/uptane-server/docs/guides/quickstart.md

 You can also confirm that vim is not found by running `vim` which should produce a nice error message.

-If you heaad to the [robots](https://dashboard.airbotics.io/robots) page of the dashboard you can see information about it your robot and confirm the correct version is running.
+If you head over to the [robots](https://dashboard.airbotics.io/robots) page of the dashboard you can see information about it your robot and confirm the correct version is running.

 <!-- > More: You can read more about different boards [here](#), ostree commands, agent status. -->